mpv-player/mpv/DOCS/man/options.rst

     the number of packets that could not be decoded.
 Values below an unspecified count will not have this problem, because mpv retains the packets.

+``--vd-lavc-film-grain=<auto|cpu|gpu>``
+    Enables film grain application on the GPU.
+If video decoding is done on the CPU, doing film grain application on the GPU can speed up decoding.
+    This option can also help hardware decoding, as it can reduce the number of frame copies done.

+    By default, it's set to ``auto``, so if the VO supports film grain application, then it will be treated as ``gpu``.
+If the VO does not support this, then it will be treated as ``cpu``, regardless of the setting.
+    Currently, only ``gpu-next`` supports film grain application.

 ``--vd-lavc-dr=<yes|no>``
     Enable direct rendering (default: yes).
 If this is set to ``yes``, the video will be decoded directly to GPU video memory (or staging buffers).